 - The Technology Leasing Program redistributes end-of-lease computers to Washington schools through the Computers for Kids program, if state agencies choose to transfer computer ownership to DES.

 - For assets that have reached their end of useful life, DES provides disposal practices that keep cyber information safe and are environmentally friendly.

 - Agencies have increased flexibility in services and equipment lease.

 To obtain these services, eligible organizations must enter into a Customer Service Agreement (CSA) with DES.

 How do we charge?

 - The principle — or actual price of the system.

-- The interest rate DES must submit to the State Treasurer for Certificate of Participation (COP) agreements.
+- The interest rates issued by the State Treasurer for Certificate of Participation (COP) agreements.

 For more information